h-lopez/spoticli/README.md

 SpotiCLI 1.0

 # About
-Command line front end for spotify, built with Python using Cmd2, Colorama and Spotipy libraries REQUIRES spotify premium to use front end as most of the playback API is locked behind premium
+Command line front end for Spotify
+Please note this REQUIRES Spotify Premium to use; most of the playback APIs are locked behind premium
+Linux-based systems can use dbus to control playback (this functionality is NOT implemented in SpotiCLI)

 # Compatibility:
 * Win10 - Fully compatible
-* Linux - mostly working, some bugs to squish
+* Linux - Mostly working
-* Android - (via termux), mostly working! some bugs to squish. not sure why anyone would want this but it's there
-* MacOS - utterly untested....probably works though.
+* MacOS - utterly untested

 # Requirements:
 * python3